-- First, some ideas start from the perception that till now climate change as a political issue has not received the attention it deserves.
+• First, some ideas start from the perception that till now climate change as a political issue has not received the attention it deserves.
 Some politicians are accused of underestimating (or downplaying for strategic reasons) the urgency and the general impact of climate change.
-Respondents who believe in this element plead, for example, for a Europe-wide climate strike day. - Second, many respondents argue that climate change is too often treated as a 'separate topic' rather than as a transversal theme that is closely intertwined with almost all other political topics.
+Respondents who believe in this element plead, for example, for a Europe-wide climate strike day.
+Respondents also stress that it is Europe's responsibility to hold member states accountable when they "[...] underdeliver climate aims, and gives incentives for countries that stay true to commitments" (Respondent 3996).

+Second, many respondents argue that climate change is too often treated as a 'separate topic' rather than as a transversal theme that is closely intertwined with almost all other political topics.
 Taking climate change and sustainability seriously, so the reasoning goes, implies that in every policy measure the 'sustainability aspect' should occupy a central place.